 “The general public is simply not aware that individuals with a modest amount of horticultural skills are eligible to earn between $15 and $20 per hour and individuals with five or more years can earn $20 to $28 per hour in the landscape industry.

 “The instructors in the Horticultural Department at Gateway Technical College are well aware of the excellent wages and benefits students entering the horticultural field are eligible to earn.
-They do an exemplary job preparing students for employment in our industry.”
+They do an exemplary job preparing students for employment in our industry.
+We are very excited that Gateway Technical College will now be offering Horticultural classes at Badger High School in Walworth County and we can’t wait to offer employment to their students.”